leafsphp/naytive/apps/docs/docs/intro/tour.md

-# Naytive Language Tour
+# Naytive Tour

 Hey there!
-Welcome to the Naytive language tour.
+Welcome to the Naytive tour.
 In this tour, we'll take a look at the Naytive syntax and its features.
 We'll cover everything from basic data types to advanced concepts like classes and modules.
 Let's get started!

 <!-- ![image](https://github.com/user-attachments/assets/7337099c-aba0-4bd6-8d71-759ec6621e98) -->
 ![image](https://github.com/user-attachments/assets/4db772d8-abfc-4809-9b25-255bb8fae65c)